raphaelhetzel/local-campus-app/documentation/architecture.md

 resouces defined in the apk file (it only supports the assets defined by the extension, the extensions has no acess on the host applications resources.
-Furthermore, it provides it with a `ShowPostDataProvider` which allow the Fragment to acess the Post and it's PostExtensions and add aditional post extensions.
-As posts extensions contain e.g. a comment or a answer in a poll, they need to be added from the view to show the post itself.
+Furthermore, it provides it with a `ShowPostDataProvider` which allow the Fragment to acess the Post and it's PostExtensions, upvote and downvote it and add aditional post extensions.As posts extensions contain e.g. a comment or a answer in a poll, they need to be added from the view to show the post itself.
+The DataProvider allows the extension to acess the current userId to prevent the user from creating duplicate Extensions.
+As this is only a local safety messure (you cannot control the network), Extensions also need to take care of unwanted duplicate PostExtensions when reading them from the Data Provider.
+For example, a Voting Application could only use the latest vote of an user In that case, duplicate Votes will still exist in the network and the database, they are just ignored by the extension.

 The fragment to create a Post, which needs to extend the `AddPostFragment` class provided by the localcampuslib, is instantiated by the CreatePost